A double-sided optical metrology procedure for full thin plane parallel optics, such as glass wafers

 The front and the rear surfaces shapes given by the Wavesurf software confirms that they are parallel as shown on Figure 8.

-Figure 7 : glass wafer shape while measurement by MESO
+Figure 7: glass wafer shape when measured by MESO

 Transmission